LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 existing objects, thus providing a :term:`hot patching` mechanism inspired by the Objective-C categories functionality.

+Logtalk defines a built-in category, :ref:`core_messages <apis:core_messages/0>`, which is described at the end of this section.

 .. _categories_defining:

 Defining a new category